arunshetty33/heptio-ark/README.md

 # Heptio-Ark server

-* This helm chart install ark-server version v0.8.1
+* This helm chart installs Heptio-ark version v0.8.1

 #To set up Ark on AWS, :